atsta/311ChicagoIncidents/README.md

 11. Same as the above (i.e., 10) for premises with rats.
 12. Find the police districts that have handled “pot holes” requests with more than one number of potholes on the same day that they also handled “rodent baiting” requests with more than one number of premises baited, for a specific day.

-Any type of new complaint request, can be inserted, as well.
+New complaint report.
+Any type of new complaint request, can be inserted to the database, as well.

 # Implementation